Openscapes/approach-guide/approach/tooling.md

 ## Zoom

-We use Zoom as our primary meeting tool and for registrations for events that will be held via Zoom, such as Community Calls and Pathways to Open Science.
-Below are instructions for event registration via Zoom, and for sharing audio in a Zoom meeting.
+We use Zoom as our primary meeting tool and for registrations for events that will be held via Zoom, such as Community Calls and the Pathways to Open Science series.
+Below are instructions for event registration, and for sharing audio in a Zoom meeting.

 ### Event registration